 Mild Winter, December 2007.
 The following Christmas couldn’t have been more contrasting, with manageable temperatures, autumnal colours and mostly clear skies.
 Weather-wise, no two Christmases were ever the same at Sweethope and it was always fascinating to witness the hill’s varied personalities.

 My Sister’s Wedding Day, March 2008.
 This was taken on the morning of my sister’s wedding, with family preparations getting underway at Sweethope.
-I remember Natalie dressed in her pyjamas, getting her hair done, a glass of rosé in her hand.
+I remember Natty dressed in her pyjamas, getting her hair done, a glass of rosé in her hand.
 Sportingly, both my dad and my brother had decided to wear kilts for the occasion.

 Not Saying Goodbye, July 2015.
 Twelve years after my first Sweethope summer and I had no idea that this visit would be my last.
 I’d just got back from a three and a half month trip around Asia.
 It was great to be back on the hill with Solo for a week of blue skies, lush greenery and that fresh country air I’d missed so much after months of scorching temperatures.
 I’ll really miss Sweethope, a home forever associated with dog walks, Christmases, my mum’s cooking, squash with my dad and FIFA sessions with my brother.
-Amid the ever-changing environments of my vagabond lifestyle, Sweethope was a reassuringly familiar time-capsule place I could always return to for some much needed perspective.
+Amid the ever-changing environments of my vagabond lifestyle, Sweethope was a reassuringly familiar time-capsule I could always return to for some much needed perspective.